apex/up/docs/04-configuration.md

 }
 ```

- Here's another example mapping each stage to a domain, note that Up will create a wildcard certificate, so sub-domains are fine.
+ Here's another example mapping each stage to a domain:

 ```json